zeeshansarwar2968/UserRegistration_Regex/UserRegistration/README.md

 [ UC8 ] : As a User need to follow pre-defined Password rules.
 Rule4 – Has exactly one special character

 [ UC9 ] : Should clear all email samples provided separately

-[ UC10 ] : Write JUnit Test to validate the User Entry for First Name, Last Name, Email, Mobile, and Password.

-[ UC11 ] : Write JUnit Parameterised Test to validate multiple entry for the Email Address.

-[ UC12 ] : Refactor the Code to throw custom exceptions in case of Invalid User Details

-[ UC13 ] : Refactor the Code to use Lambda Function to validate User Entry